Hurricane Roslyn makes landfall in Mexico, avoids resorts

 MEXICO CITY (AP) — Hurricane Roslyn slammed into a sparsely populated stretch of Mexico’s Pacific coast between the resorts of Puerto Vallarta and Mazatlan Sunday morning, then declined to tropical storm force and quickly moved inland.

-By Sunday evening, Roslyn had winds of 35 mph (55 kph), down from its peak of 130 mph.
-The U.S. National Hurricane Center said Roslyn was about 60 miles (95 kilometers) east-southeast of the northern city of Torreon.
+By Sunday night, Roslyn had winds of 30 mph (45 kph), down from its peak of 130 mph.
+The U.S. National Hurricane Center said Roslyn was about 50 miles (80 kilometers) west-northwest of the northern city of Monterrey.

 Local media reported two people died after taking shelter in unstable structures that collapsed during the storm, but the Nayarit state civil defense office said it could not confirm those deaths.